English ship Centurion (1650): First Anglo-Dutch War

 In 1652 she was under Captain Walter Wood.
 She was at the Battle of Dover on 19 May 1652.
 She followed that with the Battle of Portland as a member of Robert Blakes Squadron on the 18 February 1653.
 She was involved in the Battle of the Gabbard as a member of White Squadron, Van Division on 2–3 June 1653.
 She partook in the Battle of Scheveningen as a member of White Squadron, Van Division on 25 July 1653.
 Later in 1653 she was under Captain Robert Nixon for the winter of 1653/54 on the Dutch coast.

 She joined Robert Blake's Fleet in the Mediterranean in 1655.
 In 1656 she was under the command of Captain Anthony Spatchurst.
 She was at the Battle of Santa Cruz on 20 April 1657.
 During 1659/60 she was under command of Captain Francis Parke for operations in the Sound.

 Service After the Restoration May 1660

 Later in 1660 she was under the command of Captain John Coppin.
-On 22 March 1661 she under Captain Christopher Myngs until 2 September 1663.
+On 22 March 1661 she under Captain Christopher Myngs until 2 September 1663, taking part in the successful raid on Santiago de Cuba.